robmoore-i/qng/README.md

 Throws 'png if you give it non-pngs
 There are some other error cases, but I've never seen them and I don't know why they would happen other than some kind of corruption of the png file being read.
-They are 'setjmp 'png_ptr 'info_ptr and 'setjmp .
+They are 'png_ptr 'info_ptr and 'setjmp.